jekyllup/jekyll-theme-massively/_posts/2020-03-30-Monamo-dissertation.md

 ---
 layout: post
-title:  "[Dissertation] Anomaly detection in the open financial market: A Case for the Bitcoin Network"
+title:  "[Dissertation] Anomaly detection in the open financial market:A Case for the Bitcoin Network"
 date:   2020-03-30
 excerpt: "Masters dissertation by Monamo, Faculty of Engineering and Electronics, University of Johannesburg"
 image: "https://github.com/dsfsi/dsfsi.github.io/raw/master/images/patrickImg.png"